Some Motivic Properties of Gushel-Mukai Sixfolds: Introduction

 The cycle class map induces injections

 for all $m$ if and only if $X$ is Kimura finite-dimensional. \end{nonumbering}

-As is well known, one can associate a HyperKähler fourfold and a HyperKähler sixfold to a GM sixfold (or fourfold).
-These are named respectively double EPW sextic and double EPW cube (see \cite{OG,OG2,OG3,OG4,IKKR} for detailed constructions).
+As is well known, one can associate a hyper-Kähler fourfold and a hyper-Kähler sixfold to a GM sixfold (or fourfold).
+These are named respectively double EPW sextic and double EPW cube (see \cite{OG}, \cite{OG2}, \cite{OG3}, \cite{OG4}, \cite{IKKR} for detailed constructions).
 As a consequence of our results, we can show that the Franchetta property holds also for double EPW sextics and for double EPW double cubes, but only modulo algebraic equivalence.

 \begin{nonumbering}[=Corollary \ref{franKahler}]

 \begin{enumerate} \item Let $Y$ be a very general double EPW sextic, and $\mathcal{M}_{EPW6}$ the moduli space of such varieties.
 Then we have

 \item Let $Z$ be a very general double EPW cube, and $\mathcal{M}_{EPW3}$ the moduli space of such varieties.
 Then we have